ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Showers and thunderstorms likely.
+         <h3>Today</h3>Showers and thunderstorms likely before 3pm, then showers and thunderstorms.
+Some of the storms could be severe.
 Partly sunny.
          High near 83, with temperatures falling to around 78 in the afternoon.
-South
-         wind 10 to 14 mph, with gusts as high as 21 mph.
-Chance of precipitation is 70%.<br></div>
+South wind around 12 mph, with gusts as high as 18 mph.
+Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Showers and thunderstorms likely before 7pm, then showers and thunderstorms between 7pm and 1am, then a chance of showers
+         <h3>Tonight</h3>Showers and thunderstorms before 11pm, then showers and thunderstorms likely between 11pm and 3am.
+Some of the storms could
-         and thunderstorms.
-Mostly cloudy, with a low around 62.
-South wind 8 to 14 mph, with gusts as high as 22 mph.
+         be severe.
+Mostly cloudy.
+Low around 62, with temperatures rising to around 64 overnight.
+South southwest wind 8 to 13 mph, with gusts as high as 21 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday</h3>A chance of rain showers before 7am.
-Sunny.
-High near 78, with temperatures falling to around 74 in the afternoon.
-West wind
-         8 to 18 mph, with gusts as high as 26 mph.
-Chance of precipitation is 30%.<br></div>
+         <h3>Thursday</h3>Sunny.
+High near 78, with temperatures falling to around 76 in the afternoon.
+West wind 9 to 16 mph, with gusts as high as
+         24 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Thursday Night</h3>Mostly clear, with a low around 52.
-North northwest wind 7 to 14 mph, with gusts as high as 21 mph.<br></div>
+North northwest wind 7 to 13 mph, with gusts as high as 21 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">